Uniform Code of Military Justice: Military contractors

 Historically, the UCMJ applied to "persons serving with or accompanying an armed force in the field" and thus included military contractors "in time of war."
 In the John Warner National Defense Authorization Act for Fiscal Year 2007, which was enacted in 2006, Congress expanded the UCMJ's applicability to cover contractors during a "declared war or contingency operation."
 The change came following the Nisour Square massacre perpetrated by Blackwater Security personnel.

 In 2008, the first contractor was prosecuted under the new provision, marking the first time since 1968 that a contractor had been charged under military law.
 The civilian defendant, a dual Canadian-Iraqi citizen, was charged with stabbing a co-worker, another Iraqi civilian.
 The contractor ultimately pleaded guilty.

 Non-judicial punishment

 Under Article 15 of the Code (Subchapter III), specified military commanders have the authority to exercise non-judicial punishment (NJP) over their subordinates for minor breaches of discipline.
-These punishments are carried out after a hearing before the commander but without a judge or jury.
-Punishments are limited to a reduction in rank for enlisted members, loss of pay, restriction of privileges, extra-duty, reprimands, and, aboard ships, confinement.
+These punishments are carried out after a hearing before the commander but without a judge and jury.
+For enlisted members, punishments are limited to a reduction in rank, loss of pay, restriction of privileges, extra-duty, reprimands, and, aboard ships, confinement.
 Guidelines for the imposition of NJP are contained in Part V of the Manual for Courts-Martial and the various service regulations.

 Complaints of wrongs and loss of property

-Article 138 of the UCMJ provides that any service member may bring a "complaint of wrongs" against their commanding officer to the next senior officer exercising general court-martial authority over their commander.
+The UCMJ provides that any service member may bring a "complaint of wrongs" against their commanding officer to the next senior officer exercising general court-martial authority over their commander.
 That officer will investigate the complaint of wrongs, and then report the findings of the investigation to the service Secretary (i.e., Secretary of the Army, Navy, Air Force) concerned.

-Article 139 (10 U.S.C. § 939) provides for the convening of an investigation board of from one to three commissioned officers to investigate and adjudicate claims of willful damage, destruction, or theft of personal property, only if both parties are subject to the Code.
+Following said findings an investigation board can be convened to investigate and adjudicate claims of willful damage, destruction, or theft of personal property, only if both parties are subject to the Code.